 Please name any research, data, consultation or studies referred to for this assessment: Please state if this reference refers to one or more of the protected characteristics: age disability, race and/or ethnicity, religion or belief (including lack of belief), gender, gender reassignment, sexual orientation marriage and civil partnership, pregnancy and maternity, Do you intend to set up your own consultation?
 If so, please list the main issues that you wish to address if the consultation is planned; or if consultation has been completed, please note the outcome(s) of consultation.
 Scottish Government directive on lockdown measures 22/6/20.
-GCC social distancing in the workplace guidance Discussions with Trade Unions Scottish and UK Government guidance All protected characteristic groups No - however there may be opportunity to slightly alter the operational protocols (within Scottish Government guidelines) in response to customer feedback once open.
+GCC social distancing in the workplace guidance Discussions with Trade Unions Scottish and UK Government guidance Glasgow Life Venue and Activity Use protocols.
+Glasgow Life Swimming Protocol & FAQ (DRAFT) V5 18.09.20 All protected characteristic groups.
+The research and emerging guidance outlines measures which will be adopted to ensure safe participation for all customers, with particular consideration to those over 70 years old and any individual with underlying health conditions that mean they are more at risk of COVID-19.
+This could include disability or pregnancy.
+No - however there may be opportunity to slightly alter the operational protocols (within Scottish Government guidelines) in response to customer feedback once open.
 There will be internal consultation on the re-opening strategy in addition to a review of external available guidance.
 This will be used to update the strategy with details of best practice and information from public health authorities.